Suzanne Evans: Political life

 Evans began her political career as a member of Merton London Borough Council, elected in May 2010.
 She was elected as a Conservative councillor but resigned from the party in May 2013, citing a "poisonous war" within the party.
 She switched her allegiance to the UK Independence Party, but lost her seat a year later.

 She soon became UKIP's deputy chairwoman and head of policy, serving between July 2014 and February 2016.
 She was primarily responsible for writing the UKIP 2015 manifesto, having taken over the job from Tim Aker.
-Her success in producing a coherent and credible platform, after the debacle of the party's 2010 manifesto, and her confident presentation of the completed document, prompted speculation that she might stand for leader of the party were Nigel Farage to resign after the 2015 general election.
+Her success in producing a coherent and credible platform, following the debacle of the party's 2010 manifesto, and her confident presentation of the completed document, prompted speculation that she might stand for leader of the party were Nigel Farage to resign after the 2015 general election.
 She was obliged to deny that any such bid was contemplated.

 In 2014, Evans blamed poor UKIP support in London on the city's high number of "educated, cultured and young".
 She explained that she thought that in London, voters were "more likely, I think, to have read some of the negative press that's been about us, and I think they'd be more likely to believe it" whereas outside London people were more cynical about media reporting.
 In April 2015, Evans blamed the British housing shortage on increased demand caused by mass migration, a theory also repeated by Nigel Farage in election debates.

 Evans was the UKIP candidate for the Shrewsbury and Atcham constituency in the 2015 general election, finishing third with 14.4% of the total vote.